stefgehrig/bankingoncooperation/README.md

 # bankingoncooperation
-This script creates the tables, figures and summary statistics from the literature review presented in the manuscript:
+This script creates the tables, figures and summary statistics from the literature review presented in the article:

 + Gehrig, S., Mesoudi, A., & Lamba, S. (2020).
 Banking on cooperation: An evolutionary analysis of microfinance loan repayment behaviour. *Evolutionary Human Sciences*.
 DOI: https://doi.org/10.1017/ehs.2020.64